-Highly unlikely, but the Moderator could chime in with responses they've anchored in, such as: "Listening to some of the things we've been talking about, I'm compelled to share that ... (example: What originally drew me to solutions around poverty was a deep frustration around..., or What I feel is at stake if we don't address this in Africa is ..., etc.)
+Highly unlikely, but the Moderator could chime in with responses they've anchored in, such as: "Listening to some of the things we've been talking about, I'm compelled to share that ... (example: What originally drew me to solutions around poverty was a deep frustration around..., or What I feel is at stake if we don't address this in Africa is a) If a participant brings up something personal that makes the table uncomfortable in any way - simply say "That is courageous of you to share that - thank you."
+And move on to a question that could tie in in some way.
+Question 4 may fit well here bridging the vulnerability into a new conversation.

+..., etc.)